Rithvik89/KVStore/readme.md

-# 🗃️ Distributed Key-Value Store
+# 🗃️ Distributed In Memory Key-Value Store

 A distributed in-memory key-value store.
 It supports **master-based writes**, **read/write quorums**, **write-ahead logging**, and **read replicas** to ensure durability and availability.